My Big Fat Greek Retirement: A Guide for UK Citizens Looking to Retire to Greece

 Here are his answers:

 1. The bureaucracy.
 The Greeks love stamping documents.
 Get all possible documents you’ll need like birth certificates, marriage certificates etc., apostilled before you arrive.
-Even then you’ll probably still need to use an apostle service.
+Even then you’ll probably still need to use an apostille service.

 2. Get a good lawyer but make sure they’re experienced in whatever discipline you’re asking.
 Some lawyers you’d use for real estate are not that experienced in applying for the Golden Visa or Financially Independent visa.